Anthony Hordern & Sons: Demise of Anthony Hordern's city store and retailing

 On 6 December 1960, Anthony Horderns opened a store in Keira Street, Wollongong.
 The store included automatic opening doors, an escalator to the second floor and roof top parking for 160 vehicles.
 The company's logo was paved in grey and green/brown toned terrazzo at the store's front door.
 This tile is now part of the collection of the Illawarra Museum.
 The store traded for nine years before becoming a Waltons store and closing in July, 1972.
 The building was used by Norman Ross before passing to Bing Lee.
 The building was redeveloped by the GPT Group in 2008.

-Anthony Hordens also opened a store in West Ryde.
+Anthony Horderns also opened a store in West Ryde.
 It was a Waltons store from 1970 to 1987.
 It then became a Norman Ross store and today the site is West Ryde Marketplace with a Woolworths supermarket as anchor tenant.

 By the early 1960s Anthony Hordern and Sons began to accumulate yearly losses instead of profits.
 By 1965/66, this had become noticeable and restructuring was underway.
 Most notable were the losses from the Brickfield Hill Flagship store and the Anthony Hordern store in Wollongong.
 A number of the upper levels of the Brickfield Hill store were closed, as the management of Anthony Hordern's tried to restructure the business.

 By mid-1969, the situation had not improved and the situation was dire.
 Things had come to a head and drastic action was needed.
 Waltons launched a bid for the retail operations of Anthony Hordern, whilst Stocks and Holdings Ltd, launched a bid for the significant Anthony Hordern city Brickfield Hill site.